 So, if you spend six months at a time in one home, then six months in the other one - short-term broadband will probably work out best.
 Order a plan a couple of weeks before you shift homes, and remember to cancel the one in the soon-to-be-empty home.

 However, if you switch between the two homes pretty regularly, it may actually be better to take out two separate long-term contracts.
 This'll cut out a lot of potential hassle, and price-wise it would be comparable to constantly paying connection fees on short-term contracts.
-Just make sure you find good deals - take a look at our pick of the best here - and keep on top of costs.
+Just make sure you find good deals - take a look at our pick of the best here, or check out our Deal of the Week - and keep on top of costs.

 So which provider should I choose?